happyloganli/PriceSnap/README.md

 - **Golang Backend Service**: Performs the scraping of Amazon and eBay to gather product details and returns the data to the Chrome extension.

 ## Getting Started

+**Update 11/9:**

+The backend server is deployed on the cloud now.
+So you don't need to run the backend server locally.
+Instead, you can skip to step 3[Load Chrome Extension] and enjoy!

 ### Prerequisites